 Sandia Recommendation: The assessment team recommends that, prior to the adoption and deployment of new technologies, organizations investigate what it takes to operate the systems in secure manner by reviewing resources provided by NIST, ICS-CERT, and other government organizations.
 (For example, DHS maintains a portal for their cybersecurity resources.)
 This will ensure that operations can be properly secured prior to deployment of the new systems and technologies, ensuring new attack vectors are not introduced.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: As above, the committee agreed that the report provides helpful references regarding emerging technologies but noted that additional clarity concerning this finding and recommendation would aid in the identification of considerations for standards development; specifically, with the emergence of new technology trends such as mobile technology, could technology, and smart grid technology, if there are identified actions or areas of standards development NAESB should be evaluating to ensure that the standards continue to address secure communications across new platforms.

 Addendum Report – Section 3.2 Recommended Future Assessments